 NSW Waratahs Rivals

 The Brumbies are the Tahs closest rival in terms of geography, occupying the ACT as well as the southern parts of NSW.
 Formed in 1996 as the third Australian side in the Super 12, they were made up predominantly of players not wanted by the other two sides.
 Despite that, they have enjoyed the most success of any Australian franchise – they made the final in just their second season, and since then have enjoyed another ten trips to the postseason, including five appearances in the final and two Super Rugby Championships.
-After missing the finals in 2018 they appear to have improved slightly this year, though it is debatable whether that will be enough to make it out of the Australian conference.
+After missing the final in 2019 they appear to have improved even more this year and will be one of the favourites to get out of the Australian Conference.

 The Rebels are the southern rivals of the Waratahs, representing Melbourne and the state of Victoria.
 The youngest of all the Australian teams, they entered the Super Rugby tournament less than a decade ago, in 2011.
-In the short period of time since then they have struggled, failing to make the finals and with their best appearance coming last year when they finished ninth.
-Heading into 2019, however, they are a huge chance to break their duck.
-With a stacked backline, an elite coach, and a potentially major addition in the form of the enigmatic Quade Cooper, it would surprise few to see them make a maiden finals appearance this season, but don’t look for these matches on free to air TV in Australia.
+In the short period of time since then they have struggled, failing to make the finals and with their best appearance coming in 2018 when they finished ninth.
+Heading into 2020, however, they are a huge chance to break their duck.
+With a stacked backline, an elite coach, and a squad packed with Australian Internationals, it wouldn’t be a surprise few to see them make a maiden finals appearance this season, but don’t look for these matches on free to air TV in Australia.

 The Reds round out the list of Australian teams in the Super Rugby tournament.
 Like the Waratahs, they were formed back in 1882, acting as the representative side for Queensland until they joined the Super 12 in 1996.
 Despite making the semi-finals three times in the first six years of the tournament, they have perennially found themselves in the lower reaches of the ladder, the exception being a period between 2011 and 2013 when they won their first and so far only title before making a couple more finals appearances.
-Last year they won just six games, and though there is some reason for optimism, they will likely find themselves towards the bottom of the Australian conference again in 2019.
+Last year they was a tough year, and though there is some reason for optimism, they will likely find themselves towards the bottom of the Australian conference again in 2020.